Ben2917/Rodificator/README.md

 # Rodificator
 ### Will Fantom

-A tool for converting tweets or custom texts to the native French tongue of Roddy LeRatte Contact for information of buying snail shells
+A tool for converting tweets or custom texts to the native French tongue of Roddy LeRatte.

+Contact for information of buying snail shells

 #### Requirements